 Jeremy has travelled in Spain and France researching European clog making traditions.
 He demonstrates his skill at County and Craft Fairs across Britain during the summer.

 He is the last person in England following a centuries old craft.
 Others use machine soles which may preclude an acceptable fit, or work with a mixture of machine and traditional tools using preplanked dry wood.
-In Wales Geraint Parfitt is the only traditional clogmaker, the only other maker largely using machinery to make soles
+In Wales Geraint Parfitt is the only traditional clogmaker, the only other welsh maker uses machinery to make soles

 Single hole Blucher